 Are you using penetration testing in your cyber-security tool kit?
 Why not?!
 Penetration testing, or pen-testing, is one of the most important tools to not only find the holes in your network but to prioritize them for remediation.
 Keep reading for the 10 reasons you should be pen-testing.

-1. It gives you real world experience in dealing with an attack.
+Pen-tests give you real world experience in dealing with an attack.
 Penetration tests should be done without alerting the staff in order to learn if the security controls you have in place actually work.
 Think of it as a fire drill for your security measures.
 This way you can see if your security tools are working without the pain of an actual data breach.

-2. Pen-testing helps you to prioritize your risks.
+Pen-testing helps you prioritize your risks.
 Scanner data is great for telling you what vulnerabilities lie in your network.
 However, without any prioritization, how does you team know which of these vulnerabilities to patch first?
 With penetration testing you can see which of the vulnerabilities will have the greatest impact on your network and prioritize your time and resources accordingly.

-4. One of the most obvious reasons to pen-test is to uncover holes in your network.
+One of the most obvious reasons to pen-test is to uncover holes in your network.
 Penetration testing attacks your network like a hacker would and does whatever possible to breach.
 This is a great reason to let a third party run a penetration test, even once or twice a year, to put fresh eyes on your network.

-5. Determine the feasibility of attack vectors.
+Determine the feasibility of attack vectors.
 We think we know how attackers would get into our system, however, with the results of a penetration test you can have certainty in your decisions or the information needed to spend your resources on a riskier attack vector.

 Provide evidence to support increased security investment or to prove the value of your current security tools.
 We all know that time, money and resources are three things that we will never have enough of.
 However, showing your leadership team the value in these solutions can help support your need for more resources or prove the value of your current team and solutions.

 In the payment card industry, PCI-DSS regulations mandate both an annual and ongoing penetration testing (after any system changes).
 While it is tempting to go with a lightweight pen test service just to check the compliance block, think of it this way: if you are already going to allocate resources for a penetration test, why not get the one that will help you mitigate real risk?

 After an organization has been breached your organization needs to determine the attack vectors used to gain entry to your system.
 Combined with forensic analysis by your security team, penetration testing can re-create the attack chain in order to validate new security measures to prevent a similar attack in the future.

 Penetration testing is a real world hack on your system and should feel that way to your security team.
 With penetration testing you can not only find out the amount of time that it will take for an attacker to breach your system, it will tell you how prepared your security team is to remediate the threat.

-10. Bridge the gap with security ops to understand lateral movement.
+Bridge the gap with security ops to understand lateral movement.
 As I said previously, attackers are coming at your system by any means possible.
 In order to see not only how they get in but where they can go once they get in, penetration testing can show you the lateral movement to help your team and your security ops team work together to block those paths.